GrantQuick/RE-HESA/README.md

 ## Known Issues
 The script does not currently handle:
-* International phone numbers - the script will at some point be modified to put international phone numbers in the corrext XML tag.
-Currently, as our data in RE does not distinguish between UK and international phone numbers, so handling of this data is not possible.
+* International phone numbers - the script will at some point be modified to put international phone numbers in the correct XML tag.
+Currently, our data in RE does not distinguish between UK and international phone numbers, so handling of this data is not possible.
 This is planned for a future update.
-* Invalid data - some cursory checks on the data is performed by the script, but not all of HESAs requirements have bben implemented.
+* Invalid data - some cursory checks on the data is performed by the script, but not all of HESAs requirements have been implemented.
 It is assumed that manual validation of the data returned by the RE queries will be necessary in all cases.

 ## Authors